me9hanics/paintings-SQL-data-warehouse/README.md

 - Friends, coworkers (very limited data)
 - Quantities of paintings, in styles, etc.

-For the type of analytics I would like to run, I will only rely on biography data of painters directly, but I used the artists' movement and painting schools to fill up the movement and institution tables.
+For the type of analytics I run, only relying on biography data of painters directly is sufficient, but I used the artists' movement and painting schools to fill up the movement and institution tables.
 These have a place of origin, and the movements along with styles have a beginning and end date.

 The paintings datasets also include notable information about the artists, but most importantly include stylistic and temporal information, and thematic information (e.g. the painting is a portrait, a landscape, is a religious painting etc.).